wwj31/dogactor/README.md

 <p align="center">game server framework</a></p>

-a actor model framework written in Go. it has implemented server discovery using ETCD.
+a actor model framework written in Go. two ways to communicate internally：
+1.Service discovery based on ETCD.
+2.Use NATS(jetStream) as a means of communication.

 # Getting Started